 Should You Become A Freelancer?

-There are currently over 57 million freelancers in the US, and nearly 50% of millennial workers are already freelancing.
-As hard as that is to believe, those number are only going to increase.
 According to a recent study, if the growth of freelancers continues as expected, the majority of workers will be freelance by 2027.
 If you needed a reason to start working freelance, let this be it.

 Freelance Myth Busters